Ghazal 219, Verse 1

 may it not somehow be that here too that same infidel idol would emerge]

-Nevertheless, many people do nevertheless think the verse is Ghalib's, and they like it, and they want it to be his.
+Nevertheless, many people do think the verse is Ghalib's, and they like it, and they want it to be his.
 People sometimes give me suspicious stares, or even quite dirty looks, if I say it's not.
 Jagjit Singh includes it in his sung versions for 'Mirza Ghalib'.
 One modern commentator, Yusuf Salim Chishti, not only inserts it into the ghazal (as the penultimate verse) without question, but actually discusses it at unusual length and considers it 'the high point of the ghazal and one of Ghalib's best verses' (p.
 815).

-zara kar zor siine par kih tiir-e pur-sitam nikle
+;zaraa kar zor siine par kih tiir-e pur-sitam nikle

 jo vuh nikle to dil nikle jo dil nikle to dam nikle